Anuraaaa/WSRPClientInstaller/README.md

 # SA-MP Client Installer
-This is the installer for SA-MP Client and SA-MP Client Voice
+This is the installer for SA-MP Client and SA-MP CEF Client

 ## Installation?
 - Click .exe file to running installation